-Remember, there hasn’t been any research on marijuana use while sick with a cough, cold, or flu.
-In addition, studies on the use of marijuana for medicinal purposes are limited.
+Remember, there hasn’t been any research on weed use while sick with a cough, cold, or flu.
+In addition, studies on the use of weed for medicinal purposes are limited.

 Other routes of administration, such as vaping, generally don’t have the same effect on the respiratory system.

 Dizziness is a common side effect of both inhaling and ingesting cannabis.
 Cannabis use can cause a sudden drop in blood pressure that may leave you feeling faint or light-headed.

-If you already feel weak or dizzy while sick with a cough, cold, or flu, marijuana could make it worse.
+If you already feel weak or dizzy while sick with a cough, cold, or flu, weed could make it worse.